Mesothelioma and Navy Veterans

 Asbestos Trust Funds

 Asbestos trust funds were set up by bankrupt asbestos companies to pay victims.
 There’s an estimated $30 billion still available in these trusts today.
-You or a Navy veteran with mesothelioma you love may be able to access some of this money.

 Treatment and Health Care for Mesothelioma Navy Veterans